 That the liturgical calendar shifted to a lunar calendar in the second century seems to be implied in 2 Mac 6:7 and 1 Mac 1:59 (James C. Vanderkam,“2 Maccabees 6,7a and Calendrical Change in Jerusalem.”
 Journal for the Study of Judaism in the Persian, Hellenistic and Roman Period 12 (1981): 52-74).
 VanderKam surveys the evidence and concludes it likely that the high priest Jonathan “may simply have decreed an end to priestly calendrical discussion by opting for the use of the Seleucid lunisolar arrangement in cultic matters and brooking no opposition.”
 Reactions to this shift of Sabbath and holy days would have been fierce, likely spawning the Essene movement as well as the discussion of sacred dates found in Jubilees and 1 Enoch.
 For the writer of Jubilees, to use the pro-Seleucid Hellenistic calendar to determine the proper times to worship at the Temple was blasphemous since God established the solar calendar at creation!

-In Jubilees 6:32-38 there is a condemnation of those Jews who do not follow a 364 day calendar.
+In the Book of Jubilees 6:32-38 there is a condemnation of those Jews who do not follow a 364 day calendar.
 As with the Law, the 364 day calendar is rooted in creation itself.
-It is not likely that the 364 day calendar is an innovation of the writer of Jubilees, however.
+It is not likely that the 364 day calendar is an innovation of the writer of the Book of Jubilees, however.
 Before the Dead Sea Scrolls were published, Jaubert suggested the 364 day calendar was presupposed by the priestly writers of the Hebrew Bible.
-[For Jaubert’s theory I am following the summary found in James C. VanderKam, “The Origin, Character, and Early History of the 364-Day Calendar: A Reassessment of Jaubert’s Hypotheses,” CBQ 41 (1979): 390-411 and Ravid, Liora “The Book of Jubilees and Its Calendar a Reexamination.”
+[For Jaubert’s theory I am following the summary found in James VanderKam, “The Origin, Character, and Early History of the 364-Day Calendar: A Reassessment of Jaubert’s Hypotheses,” CBQ 41 (1979): 390-411 and Ravid, Liora “The Book of Jubilees and Its Calendar a Reexamination.”
 Dead Sea Discoveries 10, (2003): 371-94.]
 Jaubert argued the 364 day calendar began on Wednesday, since the sun and moon were created on the fourth day.
 From this assumption she was able to determine the dates for feast days based the Hebrew Bible and the book of Jubilees.

 While this theory has been criticized, Vanderkam concludes this element of her thesis is basically sound.
 Jaubert went on to argue the 364 day calendar highlighted liturgical days of Sunday, Wednesday and Friday, the days on which almost all of Israel’s feast days.
-Vanderkam finds this the least compelling element of her theory since these days are not highlighted in later priestly sources, such as Jubilees.
+Vanderkam finds this the least compelling element of her theory since these days are not highlighted in later priestly sources, such as the Book of Jubilees.
 The 364-day calendar was one of the many traditional elements of Jewish religion which was under fire in the second century B.C.E.
 As is possibly the case in Sirach 43:6-7 and 50:6.
 Here feast days are `like full moons, an indication of a lunar calendar.
 Vanderkam “The Origin, Character, and Early History of the 364-Day Calendar”, 408-409 argues persuasively that the Hebrew fragments of Sirach found at Masada indicate the original form of the book did not use the lunar cycle over and against the solar calendar used at Qumran.

 If a lunar calendar were to be adopted, then the sacred days and festivals would no longer occur on set days every year.
 Most scholars dismissed this notion on the grounds that a 364-day calendar was a “priestly abstraction” which was not practical since it falls behind one and a quarter days every year.
 No text describing a method of intercalation had been discovered when Jaubert first published her studies, but the Essenes seem to have functioned with a 364-day calendar for more than 200, implying that some method of intercalation existed.